glenimp617/DesktopXR/README.md

 ### DesktopXR
 - FocusCore Gen2.
 Intelligent render-lineage system learns how your game renders each eye in real time, automatically applying VRS to compatible workloads while respecting shader exclusions defined in the game's profile.
 - VisionCore.
-High-resolution 8K racing helmet mask with realistic sunshade effect.
+High-resolution 8K helmet mask with realistic sunshade effect.

 ### Companion
 - Handoff & Recall.
 Launch a game from the companion and automatically return to your desktop when you exit the game.